Triggering Boundary Phase Transitions through Bulk Measurements in 2D Cluster States: Numerical simulations

-In summary, after removing local entanglement, the fixed-point iMPS $\ket{\psi_{\rm fixed}}$ in this two-fold degenerate phase has two macroscopic components that can be connected to each other by either (a) translation of one site $\hat{T}$ or (b) parity operator regarding a bond $\hat{P}$.
+In summary, after removing local entanglement, the fixed-point iMPS $\ket{\psi_{\rm fixed}}$ in this twofold degenerate phase has two macroscopic components that can be connected to each other by either (a) translation of one site $\hat{T}$ or (b) parity operator regarding a bond $\hat{P}$.

-Since the iMPS in the two-fold degenerate phase is non-injective, the correlation length defined as $\xi_x \equiv -1/\log{\left(|\lambda_2/\lambda_1|\right)}$ diverges throughout this phase, where $|\lambda_{1}|\geq|\lambda_{2}|$ are the eigenvalues of $\mathds{E}$ with the two largest magnitudes.
-To detect this intermediate phase and the corresponding phase transition between $\ket{\psi_{\rm trivial}}$ and $\ket{\psi_{\rm two-fold}}$, we evaluate two-site correlation function $C_O(L)\equiv \braket{O_iO_{i+L}} - \braket{O_i}\braket{O_{i+L}}$ for $\ket{\psi_{\rm fixed}}$.
-The results are shown in Fig.~\ref{correlation}(a) and \ref{correlation}(b) for $O = X$ and $O = Z$ respectively, where both correlators exponentially decay in the trivial phase.
-On the contrary, they exhibit an oscillating behavior, whose magnitudes converge to finite values in the two-fold degenerate phase.
-Such a phenomenon demonstrates the breakdown of translational symmetry and the existence of long-range order in the fixed-point wave function.
-The correlation functions for $L\rightarrow\infty$ are shown in Fig.~\ref{correlation}(c), exhibiting an abrupt drop at the critical point $\theta_c$, consistent with the previous statement of first-order transition.
+Since the iMPS in the twofold degenerate phase is non-injective, the correlation length defined as $\xi_x \equiv -1/\log{\left(|\lambda_2/\lambda_1|\right)}$ diverges throughout this phase, where $|\lambda_{1}|\geq|\lambda_{2}|$ are the eigenvalues of $\mathds{E}$ with the two largest magnitudes.
+To detect this intermediate phase and the corresponding phase transition between $\ket{\psi_{\rm trivial}}$ and $\ket{\psi_{\rm twofold}}$, we evaluated the two-site correlation function $C_O(L)\equiv \braket{O_iO_{i+L}} - \braket{O_i}\braket{O_{i+L}}$ for $\ket{\psi_{\rm fixed}}$.
+The results are shown in Figs.~\ref{correlation}(a) and \ref{correlation}(b) for $O = X$ and $O = Z$, respectively, where both correlators decay exponentially in the trivial phase.
+On the contrary, they exhibit an oscillating behavior whose magnitudes converge to finite values in the twofold degenerate phase.
+This phenomenon demonstrates the breakdown of translational symmetry and the existence of a long-range order in the fixed-point wave function.
+The correlation functions for $L\rightarrow\infty$ are shown in Fig.~\ref{correlation}(c), exhibiting an abrupt drop at the critical point $\theta_c$, consistent with the previous statement of a first-order transition.
 Therefore, these two-site correlation functions $C_X(L)$ and $C_Z(L)$ can serve as good detectors for this intermediate phase.